 I’ve visited Intramuros several times before but today was the most fun.
 It was a unique experience touring Intramuros on these Bambikes.
 The fact that they’re made from sustainable, locally-sourced bamboo was cool enough, but to learn that they were being produced in collaboration with Gawad Kalinga made them that much sweeter.
 I want one.

 As much fun as Bambike’s tour was, it’s important to note that there are other ways of touring Intramuros if biking isn’t your thing.
 Carlos Celdran’s walking tour comes foremost to mind.
 I’ve done it twice before and it’s a provocative, wildly entertaining way of getting to know Intramuros.
 Carlos is animated and theatrical by nature so his tours are some of the most engaging.
 It’s like watching a one-man performance piece.
-If you’re interested, you can contact him through his Facebook page.
 Please be advised though that his Intramuros tour has exploded in popularity in recent years, so don’t be surprised if you’re joined by an exceedingly large number of tour-goers (50+).

-Whether by Bambike, by foot, or by Segway, one thing’s for sure.
+Whether by Bambike or by foot, one thing’s for sure.
 If you’ll be spending a few days in Manila, then Intramuros needs to be on your itinerary.
 It’s a must-do.

 Bambike Ecotours, Intramuros, Manila